jboss-developer/jboss-eap-quickstarts/logging-tools-qs/README.md

      the locale used is the one supplied in the `locale` URL.
    * logs a localised "Hello message sent in `locale`" message using the JVM locale for the translation
    * if the supplied locale is invalid (in this case if it contains more than 3 components, eg. fr-FR-POSIX-FOO):
-      * throws a WebApplicationException (404) using a localisable wrapped exception
+      * throws a WebApplicationException (404) using a localizable sub-class of `WebApplicationException`

-   Note that WebApplicationException cannot be directly localised by JBoss Logging Tools using the
-   @Message annotation due to the message parameter being ignored.
+   Note that WebApplicationException cannot be directly localised by JBoss Logging Tools using the `@Message` annotation due to the message parameter being ignored by `WebApplicationException`'s constructors.
 Cases like this can be worked around by creating a sub-class with a constructor that does deal with the message parameter.

 ### http://localhost:8080/logging-tools-qs/rest/greetings/crashme